alexandervandenbroucke/alexandervandenbroucke.github.io/sections/about.markdown

 Programming languages have fascinated me since I was first introduced to the functional programming language Haskell during the second year of my Bachelor's degree.
-Three years later, working on my Master Thesis, that the design, implementation and use of programming languages is a vibrant and interesting subdiscipline of computer science that I wanted to explore further.
+Three years later, working on my Master Thesis, that the design, I discovered that the implementation and use of programming languages is a vibrant and interesting subdiscipline of computer science that I wanted to explore further.